alexa/alexa-auto-sdk/docs/explore/features/index.md

 #### Car Control Local Service module
 The `Car Control Local Service` module works with the `Car Control` module and the `Local Skill Service` module to enable users to control vehicle features offline with Alexa.

-### Mobile Authorization module

-The `Mobile Authorization` module simplifies your user's sign-in experience.
-Instead of opening a web browser and entering a code, the user signs in to Alexa with the Alexa app on their bluetooth-paired smartphone.

-> The `Mobile Authorization` module is part of the [`Mobile Authorization` Auto SDK extension](https://developer.amazon.com/alexa/console/avs/preview/resources/details/069fc380-64dc-4943-85a2-37ada266736f).

-### Voice Chrome extension for Android

-The [`Voice Chrome` extension](https://developer.amazon.com/alexa/console/avs/preview/resources/details/Auto%20SDK%20Voice%20Chrome%20Extension) provides an Android library that you can use to add the Alexa visual attention state "voice chrome" to the UI of your application.

-> **Note:** The Voice Chrome library is an Android app component you can use with Alexa Auto Client Service for Android, not a standard Auto SDK module that has a native C++ Engine implementation.